calvinsiawira/Capstone_Project_1/README.md

 4. Delete Data: The user is able to delete the existing car's data

-5. Rent a car (extra feature): The user is able to rent their desired car/cars (based on availablity), decide its rental duration and make payment to secure the car.
+5. Rent a car (extra feature): The user is able to rent their desired car/cars (based on availablity), decide its rental duration and make payment to secure the car

 6. Exit programme: The user is able to exit the programme